Updated on 2/12/2024 with differences between phone cloning, SIM cloning and SIM swapping.

-Then there’s also the emerging threat of SIM hijacking, where hackers who have access to stolen phone numbers call up carriers and impersonate account holders to get a new SIM the hacker controls.
-This method, which relies on social engineering tactics to find out personal information that carriers use to authenticate customer accounts, differs from the highly technical method for SIM (or phone) cloning, but the end result is the same – to gain control over someone’s phone service.
+The biggest threat, and what you usually hear about, is SIM swapping.
+This is where hackers either go into a carrier store or call a carrier's customer support and impersonate account holders to get a new SIM.
+This method, which relies on social engineering tactics to find out personal information that carriers use to authenticate customer accounts, differs from the highly technical method for SIM card cloning, but the end result is the same – to gain control over someone’s phone service.

 1. Receiving an unexpected text requesting you to restart your device

-This may be the first sign that your phone or SIM has been compromised – restarting your device gives the attacker a window in which your device is off and they can load their phone with your cloned credentials.
+This may be the first sign that your SIM card has been compromised – restarting your device gives the attacker a window in which your device is off, and they can load their phone with a clone of your SIM.

 2. Calls or texts on your cellphone bill that you don’t recognize